Procedural Map Generation with Binary Space Partitioning

 Once the area has been partitioned into two pieces, we then repeat the process on each piece, continuing to recur until meeting our threshold to stop.
 We can split randomly at each level, flipping a coin to decide which way to split, or we can choose deterministically, alternating direction at each level.

 At each iteration, the new rectangles formed become nodes in a datastructure called a Binary Space Partitioning Tree.
-Each room is represented by a pair of x/y coordinates representing the upperleft and bottom right corners of the rectangle the node represents.
+Each rectangle is represented by a pair of x/y coordinates representing the upperleft and bottom right corners of the rectangle the node represents, this is also sometimes referred to as a "bounding box".

 int x, y;